-Demonstrators will be assigned sessions based on an alphabetical rotation with consideration to the number of hours assigned per month.
-Rotations will continue into subsequent months, i.e. if January's rotations ends on letter "G", February would start on "H".
+Demonstrators will be assigned sessions based on an alphabetical rotation with consideration to the number of hours assigned per month where applicable.
+Rotations will continue into subsequent months, i.e., if January's rotations end on letter "G", February would start on "H".
 This process is used to provide the greatest possible equity among demonstrators' hours.
-If you notify the Student Digital Skills Officer or Manager of a period of unavailability, you will be removed from the rotation until your return.
+If you notify the Digital Skills Officer of a period of unavailability, you will be removed from the rotation until your return.
 Scheduling rotation is based on sessions assigned, not sessions complete.
 Therefore, if you cancel or refuse an assignment, the rotation will continue normally.
 I.e. If Dem A and B are assigned a session each in week 1 but dem B has to cancel, then dem C will be the next in the scheduling rotation.
+Suitability to sessions may factor into decision making during high demand periods: i.e. an Excel specialist may be more in demand during certain periods of the year.